xchen83/510-lab5/README.md

 - Learned how to use PostgreSQl to connect with the DBeaver

 ### Questions
-- What are some real senario / companies that uses data visualization and how did they incorprate in their product?
+- What are some companies that uses data visualization and how did they incorprate in their product?